 Co-op Position Requirements and Expectations

 The Steinbright Career Development Center does not support employment opportunities that would fall under the categorization of multi-level marketing organizations, pyramid schemes, or door-to-door sales.
 These positions do not meet the expectations of co-op, as there is usually minimal supervision and the responsibilities of the position are not relevant to the student's field of study or long-term career objectives.

-While Drexel understands that marijuana (medical and recreational) may be legal in some states, marijuana is currently classified as an illegal drug under federal law.
-Because it is not federally legal, students are unable to register positions related to marijuana for co-op credit.
-However, students are able to register co-ops related to hemp or certain CBD products, as they are federally legal.
+Though Drexel understands that marijuana (medical and recreational) may be legal in some states, marijuana is currently classified as an illegal drug under federal law.
+Because it is not federally legal, students are unable to register for positions related to marijuana for co-op credit.
+However, with additional layers of review from Steinbright and Drexel’s Office of Legal Counsel, students may be able to register co-ops related to hemp or certain CBD products, as they are federally legal.

 All co-op positions must be relevant to a student's field of study and/or career goals.
 Jobs found independently must be reviewed and approved by the co-op advisor in order to ensure that the position is major- and/or career-related.
 Decisions regarding co-op positions must take into account the long-term objectives of students, employers, and the University.

 Typically, co-op is a paid, full-time work experience.
 However, this sometimes varies based on industry, job market, or other special circumstances.
 To receive credit for co-op, students must work a minimum of 20 hours per week.

 Circumstances may arise that do not fall into either category listed above.
 Students do not meet the IRS definition of an independent contractor and should not seek or accept positions as such.
 If a situation warrants special consideration, students should contact their co-op advisor.